 Petitioner asserts that a skilled artisan "would have been motivated to modify [the] van de Putte . . . dosing protocol to administer subcutaneous doses biweekly, rather than weekly" based upon the 11.6 to 13.7 day half-life of D2E7 that Kempeni reports.
 Pet.
+33. Dr. Baughman also observes that Kempeni describes biweekly dosing of D2E7 as a viable treatment protocol.
+Ex.
+1006 ¶ 72; Pet.
+34.

-34. In particular, Petitioner contends that, based on the half-life of D2E7, the person of ordinary skill would have stretched van de Putte's 20 mg weekly dosing to 40 mg biweekly dosing and would have expected success in treating RA.
-Reply 9.
+Petitioner contends that, based on the half-life of D2E7, the person of ordinary skill would have stretched van de Putte's 20 mg weekly dosing to 40 mg biweekly dosing and would have expected success in treating RA.
+Reply 6-9.
 Petitioner relies primarily on Dr. Baughman's testimony that pharmacokineticists "routinely" use half-life "to develop the appropriate dosing frequency."
 Ex.
 1006 ¶ 66; Pet.
+35.

-35. According to Dr. Baughman, the half-life reported in Kempeni would have suggested dosing less frequently than once a week because "administration of one subcutaneous dose of 40 mg D2E7 [biweekly] would still be enough to treat RA, as [the amount circulating in the blood] would be equal to or greater than that reached with the 20 mg weekly dose, which was shown to be efficacious by the ACR 20 data in van de Putte."
+According to Dr. Baughman, the half-life reported in Kempeni would have suggested dosing less frequently than once a week because "administration of one subcutaneous dose of 40 mg D2E7 [biweekly] would still be enough to treat RA, as [the amount circulating in the blood] would be equal to or greater than that reached with the 20 mg weekly dose, which was shown to be efficacious by the ACR 20 data in van de Putte."
 Id. ¶ 68.

 Dr. Baughman illustrates that concept in a table that approximates the amount of D2E7 circulating in the blood over a two-week period based on the half-life of D2E7 and the doses studied in van de Putte.
-Id. ¶ 67.
+Id. $\P$ 67.
 Dr. Baughman's half-life table is reproduced below.